fetz-selby/GithubRepoExplorer/README.md

 ## How to use the app
-1. Enter a GitHub username in the search field, press Enter, or click on the Search button.
+- Enter a GitHub username in the search field, press Enter, or click on the Search button.
 Some basic info that the shows about the user is the avatar, username, and the type.
 The type could either be user or organization.
 <img width="780" alt="Screenshot 2023-12-06 at 15 38 53" src="https://github.com/fetz-selby/simsys/assets/6938921/6b90a0ce-abdf-4f0d-b047-b6bd77f0047d">

-2. On clicking on any of the users shown will show the repositories of that user.
+- On clicking on any of the users shown will show the repositories of that user.
 It's an accordion-based component that expands to show the details.
-The details contained in a repository item includes name, description, language and when last the repo was updated.
+The details contained in a repository item include name, description, language, and when last the repo was updated.
 <img width="774" alt="Screenshot 2023-12-06 at 16 43 00" src="https://github.com/fetz-selby/simsys/assets/6938921/63fd54a7-1a1a-42e9-be96-1f395c7fea26">